-I still have a hard time believing that people actually pay me to write about beautiful homes, delicious food and interesting people.
+I still have a hard time believing that my job description is writing about beautiful homes, delicious food and interesting people.
 But that’s what I’ve been doing for the last 20 years.

 I started out life as an academic, working on my dissertation on sixteenth-century garden architecture.
 During a break from working in the Medici archives, I met my husband – Domenico – and decided that maybe I didn’t really want to go back to the States and teach undergraduate art history somewhere in the midwest.
 So I changed gears and very soon had a husband, babies, dogs and a brand new career writing for magazines like Architectural Digest, World of Interiors, Art & Antiques and Bon Appetit.

-But this blog thing is relatively new.
-I thought for a long time about doing this, but didn’t really get motivated until my latest book, Italian Rustic, came out in 2009 and the publishers suggested the trifecta of Facebook, Twitter and Blogging.
+I began this blog in 2009, when things were starting to change in a big way in publishing.
+I had just published my sixth book, Italian Rustic, and the publishers suggested the trifecta of Facebook, Twitter and Blogging.
 At the beginning I had a hard time wrapping my head around what I wanted to say.
-So, rather than make any decision, I’m just started recording what I’m up to, day to day.
+So, rather than make any decision, I just started recording what I’m up to, day to day.

 Although I started out writing mostly about design, shopping and travel, food eventually took center stage.
 This was a natural development, and one I didn’t have to think too much about.
 Food has always loomed large in my life and writing about it, day to day, has come easily.
 I write a lot about restaurants, but also include a lot recipes and and often try to tackle more abstract issues.
 And drinking.
 I really love to drink.
 So there’s that too.

 Images: My writing career has had everything to do with gorgeous photographs.
-I write those big, beautiful coffee table books, and my articles in Architectural Digest etc. are always accompanied by superbly styled shots of homes and gardens.
+I spent years producing those big, beautiful coffee table books, and my articles in Architectural Digest, House & Garden, and World of Interior were always accompanied by superbly styled shots of homes and gardens.
 So, I do know a bit about styling.
-But I’m just starting on the learning scale of taking my own pix.
-I’m currently doing my best with a dinky point-and-shoot.
-But I’ll soon be turning my attention to better equipment and – I hope – better photographs.
-Stay tuned for more updates.
+One of the complete joys of this blog thing has been learning to take my own photographs.
+It’s a continual learning curve, which I hope you’ll enjoy.
+Lately I’ve even been producing videos which is incredibly fun.

 Geography: Yes, I’m in Rome.
 But I also have a house in Umbria, and travel around Europe quite a bit.
 So expect reports from all over.